-In addition, Texas Cooperative Extension Agronomy in Lubbock has distributed "Texas A&M South Plains/Panhandle 2003 Grain Sorghum Hybrid Suggestions" (http://lubbock.tamu.edu/sorghum/docs/sorghybridpicks.html) Hybrid selections for irrigation and dryland are based on Texas A&M Crop Testing Program field trials in the Texas High Plains.
-For replains dryland are based on Texas A&M Crop Testing Program field trials in the Texas High Plains.
-For replant considerations the dryland picks are appropriate even if some irrigation will be used.
+In addition, Texas Cooperative Extension Agronomy in Lubbock has distributed "Texas A&M South Plains/Panhandle 2003 Grain Sorghum Hybrid Suggestions"

+(http://lubbock.tamu.edu/sorghum/docs/sorghybridpicks.html) Hybrid selections for irrigation and dryland are based on Texas A&M Crop Testing Program field trials in the Texas High Plains.
+For replant considerations the dryland picks are appropriate even if limited irrigation will be used.
 That document also discusses topics not mentioned below including hybrid selection criteria and greenbug resistance.